-There comes a moment in the life of every entrepreneur that the thought of leasing an office passes through their mind.
+There comes a moment in the life of every entrepreneur when the thought of having an office passes through their mind.
 Regardless of whether these considerations will end in the signing of a lease agreement or not, it is worth considering what this step involves.

 Usually, when considering the issue of leasing an office for a business or looking for a suitable premises, the tenant only takes into account the costs of the rent itself.
 When analyzing the amount of the monthly commitment, they focus only on multiplying the price of a square meter by the size of the space, adjusted, in turn, to the size of their company, its nature and needs.
 Meanwhile, from the very beginning, you should also take into account other costs and intangible issues that have a significant impact on the comfort of using the office and the company’s budget.